What is EDI (Electronic Data Interchange)?

 Individually, we interact with EDI applications all the time.
-Electronic Funds Transfer (EFT) between different financial institutions - direct deposit of paychecks, debit of individual bank accounts through purchases and ATM withdrawals - are good examples.
+Electronic funds transfer (EFT) between different financial institutions such as direct deposit of paychecks, debit of individual bank accounts through purchases, and ATM withdrawals are good examples.

 EDI implementation has many advantages, many of which may seem obvious.

-Electronic processing also reduces errors, which can extend the time of processing an order and cost you money.
+- Reliability.
+Electronic processing also reduces human errors, which can extend the time of processing an order and cost you money.

-One drawback though - implementing EDI does cost some money and requires expert EDI consultants or an IT staff to make it work.
-But costs can be offset by increased organization efficiency.
+One drawback to implementing EDI is that it costs some money and requires expert EDI consultants or an IT professional to make it work.
+But these costs are typically offset by increased organization efficiency.